Feel free to go straight to my review or scroll a little further down to find out more information about buying the right type of gazebo for you.

 Your ideal gazebo for camping should ideally be strong, waterproof, windproof and a dark colour

 Also, when camping it’s well worth checking whether you’re allowed a gazebo on the campsite.
 Sometimes, certain campsites don’t like you pitching one due to the possibility of it being blown around the site and causing potential damage to other campers’ belongings.

 It does happen…. and it does happen regularly

 If the site is ok with them, then you need to ensure it stays within your plot area that you have been designated as some sites are very keen on you staying within your boundaries.

 Dry Work Area

-If you plan on transporting one from site to site then you need to decide;
+If a dry work area is required at your home then you’ll know exactly what size you’ll need to order.
+However, if you plan on transporting it from site to site then you need to decide;

 - How many workers will it need to keep dry?